Elsholtzia ciliata

 Elsholtzia ciliata, commonly known as Vietnamese balm, comb mint, xiang ru (香薷) or kinh giới in Vietnamese, is a flowering plant in the family Lamiaceae native to Asia.
-In the US, it is commonly known as Crested Late Summer Mint.
-In US Vietnamese grocery stores, it is called Kinh Gioi, Vietnamese Lemon Balm, or Vietnamese Lemon Mint.
+In the US, it is commonly known as crested late summer mint.
+In US Vietnamese grocery stores, it is called kinh gioi, Vietnamese lemon balm, or Vietnamese lemon mint.

 Distribution and habitat

 The plant is native to Asia.
 However, the exact extent of its original range is unclear.

 It is introduced in India and parts of North American and Europe.
 Some of its habitats include riverbanks, forests, and hills.

 Description

 Elsholtzia ciliata is an erect herb that grows to about 30-50 cm in height.
 The leaves are simple and opposite with serrated margins.

 Uses

+Culinary

 Elsholtzia ciliata has many cultural uses.

-Culinary

 It is used in Vietnamese cuisine, where it is called rau kinh giới or lá kinh giới.
 The leaves are used to flavor meat dishes, soups, and salads with a lemony flavor.